 1) Adobe Apps

 The Adobe app suite has a few different apps which an artist will find useful, especially those who specialise in digital art.
 Photographers will love Lightroom and all the photo editing options that it gives, meanwhile digital artists will love Photoshop and Illustrator.
 Visual artists may want to check out the Premier Clip app.
+(Sign up for an InDesign class to learn more about layouting text publications).

 For some amazing art, you can combine a few of the programs to make something unique and out of this world.